sagesteppe/flyer/README.md

 only read the *Log form the Sea of Cortez*, and not *Sea of Cortez: A Leisurely Journal of Travel and Research*, or any of the other true catalogs from the voyage.
-I have quickly poked through Brusca 2020, a wonderful read, this served as the definitive source for locations.
+I have quickly poked through Brusca 2020, a wonderful read, which served as the definitive source for locations.

-The ‘route’ of the Western Flyer is liberally digitized and redrawn from Penguin Classics 1995 edition of *The Log from the Sea of Corte*z; of which I am not sure of the actual accuracy of.
+The ‘route’ of the Western Flyer is liberally digitized and redrawn from Penguin Classics 1995 edition of *The Log from the Sea of Cortez*; of which I am not sure of the actual accuracy of.
 I further embellished curvatures and shapes to make the data set aesthetically appealing.
 If you think you know the real route, as I guess would have been supplied